berts-workshop/berts-workshop.github.io/_pages/about.md

 {: .table}
 {: .table-striped}

+### Sponsors
+Our workshop is made possible by the generous financial support of [The Forecasting Company](https://www.theforecastingcompany.com/en).

 ### Contact

 If you have questions, you can contact [Thomas Moreau](mailto:thomas.moreau@inria.fr) and [Ievgen Redko](mailto:ievgen.redko@gmail.com) or send an email to [berts2025.workshop@gmail.com](mailto:berts2025.workshop@gmail.com).